chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 For TLS and especially Plug & Charge, private keys should be protected according to the requirements of the certificate authority or certificate management system.
 In many production environments, this means using hardware-backed key storage such as a TPM, HSM, or comparable technology.

-Charge SOM already includes a TPM and is therefore suitable for the secure storage of private keys.
+Charge SOM includes an integrated TPM to support secure storage of TLS and Plug & Charge private keys.
+For more information about using the TPM and implementing a production Plug & Charge scenario, please contact chargebyte support so that key storage and certificate handling can be aligned with your requirements.

 Does EVerest on Charge SOM support ISO 15118-20 yet?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^